When working with an HDI board or even a conventional PCB (Printed Circuit Board), holes must be screwed shut.

-Before we start looking at the comparison between them, let's highlight what a countersink and a counterbore are.
+Before comparing them, let's highlight what a countersink and a counterbore are.

 A countersink is a cone-shaped hole that is bored into a PCB.
-This hole creates room for a flat head screw or fastener to fit correctly once installed.
+This hole allows a flathead screw or fastener to fit correctly once installed.

 Image 1:Countersink VS Counterbore